GChristensen/ubiquitywe/README.md

 #### History

 The [original Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity) was a promising project by Mozilla aimed to familiarize masses with natural language user interfaces.
-But eventually, it went popular only within a community of handful of geeks and has been abandoned, although, the [impressive repository](https://wiki.mozilla.org/Labs/Ubiquity/Commands_In_The_Wild) of commands still remains.
+But eventually, it went popular only within a community of geeks and has been abandoned, although, the [impressive repository](https://wiki.mozilla.org/Labs/Ubiquity/Commands_In_The_Wild) of commands still remains.
 You have been meant to subscribe them to get updates automatically, but subscription model has ceased with the original ubiquity, and due to the volatile nature of the Web, you will hardly find a working command there.
-Nevertheless, Ubiquity is still immensely useful if you are able to write JavaScript to automate things you have (web)API for, to make intricate org-mode protocol capture schemes, etc., etc.
+Nevertheless, UbiquityWE is still immensely useful if you are able to write JavaScript to automate things you have (web)API for, to make intricate org-mode protocol capture schemes, etc., etc.

 After Mozilla had introduced breaking changes into Firefox APIs, Satoshi Murakami ([satyr](http://profile.hatena.ne.jp/murky-satyr/) - one of the creators of Ubiquity) became a maintainer who galvanized Ubiquity until the last days of Firefox as we knew it (i.e. with "legacy" addon support).

 Unfortunately, almost all codebase of the original ubiquity became not functional in the new Firefox Quantum.
 The first attempts to resurrect Ubiquity came from the users